HaniAmmar/Qentem-Engine/README.md

 ## Introduction

 Qentem Engine is a self-contained library for rendering HTML templates, designed to work in the back-end or the font-end, and because it has no specific requirement and easy to use, it can be includes in any C++ or C project, or even JAVA.
 There are a few modules made for PHP, Python and Javascript, in case rendering HTML in C++ is not the norm.
-The library has a built in fast JSON parser, and has its own logic and arithmetic evaluator which is responsable for evaluating `if`, or calculating long algorithms.
+The library has a built-in fast JSON parser, and has its own logic and arithmetic evaluator which is responsable for evaluating `if`, or calculating long algorithms.
 In addition to all of that, it can be compiled to `WASM`, and tested directly in the browser, with all of its features like: nested loops, nested if conditions, inline if and variable replacement with auto-escape for HTML special characters.

 ## Features
 -   General